A child shouldn’t go to nursery if he or she has any of the following:

 Head lice.
 Your child can return to nursery after he’s been thoroughly treated with a shampoo or lotion, or if you are nit-busting – thoroughly wet-combing his hair with a nit comb at least every four days.

-Apart from keeping your child at home when she is ill, good hygiene, as always practised at Toddle In, will go a long way toward preventing the spread of infection.
+Apart from keeping your child at home when she is ill, good hygiene, as always practiced at Toddle In, will go a long way toward preventing the spread of infection.
 Frequent, thorough hand washing is important for your child – and the nursery’s staff and the other children.
 This is especially important after changing nappies, blowing noses, cleaning up any bodily fluids (urine, stools, phlegm), and before preparing food.

 Please refer to our Sickness Policy in your welcome pack for full details.
 However, these sites give an overview of common childhood illnesses and whether your child is well enough to attend school/nursery.